ficusjs/ficusjs/site/src/state-machines/wrap-xstate-service.md

 Getters are memoized functions which means the result of the getter is cached for subsequent executions.
 This is useful when creating projections from large sets of data.
 State changes will automatically reset the getter cache.

-To provide getters for creating projections, create an object containing functions and pass it to the `createXStateService` function as the third argument.
+To provide getters for creating projections, create an object containing functions and pass it to the `wrapXStateService` function as the second argument.

 ```js
 const getters = {